junhuanchen/CryptFunction/README.md

 # CryptRsa
-Rsa Achieve In Standard C
+Rsa Achieve In Standard C.
+I don't want to add ECC for the time being.